 Dr. Doty is a licensed child psychologist with expertise in the assessment of neurological, developmental, learning, and emotional difficulties from early childhood through young adulthood.
 His areas of specialty include learning disorders, ADHD, autism spectrum disorders, mood/anxiety disorders, and acquired brain injury.

-Dr. Doty received a bachelor's degree from Stanford University before completing his graduate work in Child and Family Clinical Psychology at the University of Miami.
-He completed his pre-doctoral internship at The Children’s Hospital of Philadelphia, followed by a two-year postdoctoral fellowship in neuropsychology at the Massachusetts General Hospital and Harvard Medical School.
+Dr. Doty received a bachelor's degree from Stanford University before earning a doctorate Child and Family Clinical Psychology at the University of Miami.
+He completed his pre-doctoral internship at The Children’s Hospital of Philadelphia, followed by a postdoctoral fellowship in neuropsychology at Massachusetts General Hospital and Harvard Medical School.

-Before co-founding Achieve New England in 2016, he served as a staff psychologist and research coordinator within the Learning and Emotional Assessment Program at the Massachusetts General Hospital (LEAP), providing teaching and clinical supervision through his joint appointment at Harvard Medical School.
-Dr. Doty's work has been published in prominent scientific journals, including the American Journal of Psychology, the Journal of Youth and Adolescence, the Journal of the International Neuropsychological Society, and Parenting: Science and Practice.
-He authored two chapters for the Massachusetts General Hospital Guide to Learning Disabilities.
-Dr. Doty currently serves as President of the Board of Directors for the International Dyslexia Association, Massachusetts Branch.
+Before co-founding Achieve New England in 2016, he served as a staff psychologist and research coordinator within the Learning and Emotional Assessment Program at Massachusetts General Hospital (LEAP), providing teaching and clinical supervision through his joint appointment at Harvard Medical School.
+Dr. Doty's work has been published in prominent scientific journals and books.
+He currently serves on the Branch Council Executive Committee for the International Dyslexia Association.

 Brian Willoughby PhD